Snapshots¶

 Snapshots in ETAIS operate differently from snapshots in other cloud providers e.g. Google Cloud, Azure, AWS.

 When you create a snapshot from a virtual machine in ETAIS it creates an image of your virtual machine that you can later use to spin up a new virtual machine from the snapshot.
 While other cloud providers allow you to revert back to a certain state in time of the snapshot ETAIS does not.
-This is the peculiarity of OpenStack, a Open Source Cloud Computing Infrastructure to which ETAIS is interfaced to.
+This is the peculiarity of OpenStack, the Open Source Cloud Computing Infrastructure to which ETAIS is interfaced to.

 Before taking snapshots make sure your Virtual Private Cloud has enough free resources allocated.
 For a snapshot, you will need additional available Storage (GB) resource in the Virtual Private Cloud.
 When you want to restore a virtual machine from a snapshot you will need additional Storage resource, additional Cores (vCPU) resource and additional RAM (GB) resource.